anzbrown/dashboard-menu-client/README.md

 ## TODO:

-* persist theme selection in local storage so that it's persisted across page loads per user.
 * apply transition speed to rotation of list header svg and not colour transition
 * integrate login authentication from an authentication-as-a-service provider